-Students in History 224 must sit a two-hour, essay-type Exam during the official University Examination period.
+Students in History 224 sit a two-hour, essay-type Exam during the official University Examination period.
 The Exam is closed book, which means that notes or study materials are not permitted in the Examination room.
 The Exam format asks you to respond to one essay question that covers the entire semester, and one essay question that covers material from the second half of the course.
 Since the first half of the course is covered by the coursework Essay, there is no separate Exam question on that material, but it will be relevant in responding to the Exam essay covering the entire semester.

-The final week of tutorials will include review sessions for the Exam, including study tips and mock Exam questions.
-But the best way to prepare yourself for the Exam during the semester is to attend lectures and tutorials, keep up with the course reading, and complete all Canvas Tests on schedule.
+The final week of tutorials will include brief review sessions for the Exam, including study tips and mock Exam questions.
+But the best way to prepare yourself during the semester is to attend lectures and tutorials, keep up with the course reading, and complete all Canvas Tests on schedule.

 Previous years' Exams in History 224 can be accessed via the Library Search (click the 'Readings & Exams' tab and search by course code).
-Please note that the archive only extends back to 2007, when the course was first offered.
-There may be significant changes in the wording or emphasis of questions from year to year, so Exams from previous courses should be used only for purposes of preparation.
+Please note that the archive extends back to 2007, when the course was first offered.
+There may be significant changes in the wording or emphasis of questions from year-to-year, so exercise judgment when consulting Exam questions that are more than five years old.